Helping millions of people navigate the world of technology.

 Confirm Uninstall the Graphics Driver

-After completing the aforementioned steps, go to the manufacturer’s website, download the latest compatible display driver, and install it.
+After completing the aforementioned steps, go to the manufacturer’s website (Intel, NVIDIA, or AMD), download the latest compatible display driver, and install it.

 Was this helpful?